 A prenuptial agreement (a/k/a premarital agreement) can help provide some clarity for parties if the marriage does not ultimately work.
-It can also force some parties to discuss finances and related issues prior to getting marriage.
+It can also force some parties to discuss finances and related issues before getting married.

 It can be helpful, after all, for both parties to know what the other is bringing into the marriage.
-It can also be helpful to discuss how bills will be paid during the marriage, the income each party expects to make and the property and debt that each have.
+It can also be helpful to discuss how bills will be paid during the marriage, the income each party expects to make, and the property and debt that each has.

 A question many have is when to start the process?
 In other words, when two individuals become engaged and decide to marry, if they both want a prenuptial agreement, when do they begin?

 The answer in a general sense is as soon as possible.
 The more in advance the parties begin the process, the more time careful consideration will be given to all the clauses.
 The more time the parties will also have to get the necessary information to their attorney.
 This allows a full and fair disclosure to take place — which is vital.

 Allowing the attorneys (and both sides need an independent attorney) as much time as possible can help relieve the pressure.
 It can also ensure that the agreement is thoroughly drafted, that both sides have adequate time to review it and that there is no duress taking place.